The Graduate School offers programs in education at the doctoral and master’s levels.

 Accreditation

-License standards are subject to change at any time by the Minnesota Board of School Administrators (BOSA).
+License standards (MN Rule 3512) are subject to change at any time by the Minnesota Board of School Administrators (BOSA).
 Candidates for license must meet the license standards in place at the time of program completion.

 Bethel's graduate teacher education degree programs are accredited by the Minnesota Professional Educator Licensing and Standards Board (PELSB) which has approved Bethel's Graduate education programs leading to initial and add-on licenses in various K–12, 9-12, and 5-12 content areas; initial and add-on licenses in various special education disability areas; as well as an add-on license in Teacher Coordinator of Work-based Learning.